Company Guides 6 min read ·

 DimensionCasey ChatbotTraditional Interview

-Time pressureIntense (constant countdown)Moderate (interviewer paces)
+Time pressureIntense (continuous countdown, reminders every 5 min)Moderate (interviewer paces)

 FeedbackNoneReal-time guidance available

-Presentation60-second videoLive discussion
+Presentation60-second recorded videoLive discussion

 Preparation Strategy